FrankieSlinn/comedy/README.md

 ### Layout

 The layout was designed with the spirit of dad jokes in mind.
-A picture of Tommy Cooper was added to represent an older comedian using cheesy jokes(I don't know his comedy well but his image suggests that could be his comedy style).
+A picture of Tommy Cooper was added to represent an older comedian using cheesy jokes(I have no idea what his comedy's like but his image suggests that could be his comedy style).
 The design is evocative of the 70's when Tommy Cooper was a regular performer.

 ![Layout](src/ComedyProLayout.png)

 The colour scheme was taken from a palette of pink, purple and yellow shades found on the internet as recommended colors that would complement each other.

 ### Planning